vk3txd/nko-antenna-brief/docs/NKO_build.md

 ---

+## Build QRP

+This is an untested design.

+_4:1 UnUn_
+- Use a Jaycar LO1234 core, or FT110-43
+- Wind 7 turns of 0.6mm enamel covered wire, bifilar
+- use connectors and enclosure of choice
+- Power handling would be 50w SSB absolute max (untested)

+_1:1 Balun_
+- Use a Jaycar LO1234 core, or FT110-43
+- Wind on turns of 0.6mm enamel covered wire, bifilar
+- This has not scanned for choking impedance, math suggests it should be very similar to the 100W version below which is excellent
+- Power handling would be 50w SSB absolute max (untested).
+On 80m, limit to 25w with NKO (NKO will have highest common mode current on 80m)

+_Should I use Teflon sleeving?_ Teflon sleeving is great for voltage withstand and also to prevent damage to the enamel coating when you wind the core.
+For low power the voltages are lower and Teflon sleeving is not technically required.
+I've run 100W into 1:1 baluns without teflon sleeving.
+The 4:1 may have higher voltages as a result of not being 50 ohms, so it makes more sense to sleeve that.

+_Why that power rating?_ The wire is 0.6mm which might be ok for a not recommended 100W.
+The issue though is the common mode current in the 1:1 on 80m is expected to be highest.
+This may lead to more heating than a single core of this type could withstand.
+It might get quite hot.

+---

 ## Build 100W range

 These are quite easy to make so long as you are comfortable winding toroids, soldering, and have appropriate skills in packaging into a suitable enclosure.
 I have successfully built them into "jiffy" style boxes as well as better-sealed enclosures.